vladescualexandra/studybites/README.md

  * on the right side you'll see the folder name, the title, a blank space to insert your note and tools to write however you like.

+## How we'll work:

+*To develop this app we will use the Kanban method.